Feilding: Marae

 Feilding has two marae, connected to the iwi of Ngāti Kauwhata: Aorangi Marae and its Maniaihu meeting house; and Kauwhata Marae or Kai Iwi Pā and its Kauwhata meeting house.

 In October 2020, the Government committed $1,248,067 from the Provincial Growth Fund to upgrade Kauwhata Marae and 5 others, creating 69 jobs.

 Demographics

-Feilding is defined by Statistics New Zealand as a medium urban area and covers 23.59 km2.
+Feilding is described by Stats NZ as a medium urban area and covers 23.59 km2.

 Feilding had an estimated population of as of with a population density of people per km^{2}.